Introduction

 Common Implementations

-Spring Boot is popular for Java microservices.
-It provides built-in support for REST APIs and service discovery with an extensive ecosystem.
-Use it for Java-based microservices requiring robust enterprise features.
+Spring Boot is the standard for Java microservices.
+It includes built-in support for REST APIs, service discovery, and distributed tracing.
+Use it for enterprise systems requiring mature tooling and strong typing.

-Node.js with Express offers lightweight, fast development with a large npm package ecosystem.
-Use it for JavaScript or TypeScript microservices needing quick iteration.
+Node.js with Express works well for lightweight microservices.
+It offers fast development and a large npm ecosystem.
+Use it for TypeScript microservices or teams preferring JavaScript.

 Relational Databases